stillinbeta/srecon-k8s-tutorial/tutorial4.md

 ## Conclusion

 Your API server is now running!
-You're most of the way to a working kubernetes cluster.
+You're most of the way to a working Kubernetes cluster.
-Next, we'll set up a few more services that kubernetes requires to function properly.
+Next, we'll set up a few more services that Kubernetes requires to function properly.